-Creating the faux wood grain is done in 3 steps:
+Creating faux wood grain in 3 steps:

 The process can take a few days since you have to wait for each coat of primer and base color of paint to dry completely before adding another coat of paint.
 I waited a few days in between each coat since it is hot and humid where I live and paint takes longer to dry in such conditions.
 If doing this when the temps are not soaring, you may be able to add the next coat of paint every 4 hours.